justinmichaud/remote-support/README.md

 # Left to implement

 - Replace threaded portions with nio + netty to get around the limitations/bugs/performance issues from the current setup:
+    - Fix service manager closing
+    - Separate service logs
-    - Allow multiple services to be added to the channel pipeline
+    - Allow multiple ports to be forwarded
     - Replace existing tunnel code in ui
 - Make the gui more user friendly
 - Make CLI using charva